Today, we are just going to dive right into some concrete methods of improving your website’s SEO.

 - Including clear, easy to find calls to action.

-So, if you are yet to optimize your website for mobile devices and local search, you are leaving a ton of money and potential traffic on the table.
-A mobile-optimized website will not only drive significant traffic to your business website; it might also be the turning point your local business needs.
+So, if you are yet to optimise your website for mobile devices and local search, you are leaving a ton of money and potential traffic on the table.
+A mobile-optimised website will not only drive significant traffic to your business website; it might also be the turning point your local business needs.

 As we already know, SEO is for the long term and takes a while to produce desired results, but implementing these tactics will guarantee a significant improvement in your website’s rankings on SERP.